nh-server/switch-guide/docs/extras/nandrestore.md

-## Restore a NAND backup to the switch
+## Restore a NAND backup to the Switch

 !!! danger "Warning:"
 	-This will reset all of your saves, games, system version and other system settings back to a point when you made the the nand backup.
-Keep this in mind, as you probably don't have to restore a nand backup unless you have bricked your switch or want to go back online safely after using cfw.
+Keep this in mind, as you probably don't have to restore a nand backup unless you have bricked your Switch or want to go back online safely after using cfw.

 	-If you're going to restore an old NAND which will downgrade your firmware it's best to create a second NAND backup before restoring the first one in case something goes wrong.

 ### What you need: